 Beethoven in Britain

-'Beethoven in Britain, 1819: More than Marketing?', Newland Lecture, an invited presentation for the University of Hull, 24 March 2020; revised from a paper given at the Eighth International New Beethoven Research Conference, Boston, MA, 30-31 October 2019
+'Beethoven in Britain, 1819: More than Marketing?', Newland Lecture, an invited presentation for the University of Hull, 24 March 2020 [CANCELLED], rescheduled for 17 November 2020; revised from a paper given at the Eighth International New Beethoven Research Conference, Boston, MA, 30-31 October 2019